 The Changing Beer Industry of Pittsburgh

 Prohibition wreaked havoc on the brewing industry, and many of the breweries that did survive the national ban on alcohol soon saw their companies change hands as larger companies bought them out.
 Pittsburgh Brewing Company and its Iron City brand of beer, the beer most associated with Pittsburgh, changed hands several times before City Brewing Company acquired it and began brewing the beer in Latrobe.
 In 2006, the Rolling Rock brand was purchased by Anheuser-Busch and the brewing of Iron City beer was transferred to their brewery in New Jersey.

 Brewing has come full circle in Pittsburgh.
 The industry started off with numerous, small breweries until the late 1800s when many breweries merged to form brewing giants.
-Now with the large breweries falling on hard times, the market has reopened once again for the smaller brewers.
-Micro-breweries and “nanno” breweries are revolutionizing the industry.
+Now with the recent recession, the market has reopened once again for the smaller brewers.
+Micro-breweries and “nano” breweries are revolutionizing the industry.

 The Eberhardt & Ober brewery building has come full circle as well.
 In 1989 Penn Brewery opened its doors in the old Eberhardt & Ober building.
 There has been some turbulence during the last few years at Penn Brewery, but its beloved Penn Pilsner is still being brewed there.

 In August of 1996, the closed St. John the Baptist Church in Lawrenceville reopened as the Church Brew Works, where the actual brewing takes place where the altar once stood.
 In 2010, attorney Mark Dudash mortgaged his house to re-launch Duquesne Pilsner.
 Contracting with City Brewing in Latrobe, Dudash brewed 500 barrels of the beer, and it sold out in a week.